jatingaur18/Carbon-Credit/README.md

 To get started use test credentials:
 - **username:** `test_buyer`
 - **password:** `sepolia`
+(You will require Sepolia account to use credits)
 Or ssee the demo [here](#demo).

 ## Introduction and Motivation